edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 ### How much ML, AI, or cloud computing do I need to know?

-Many of our data scientists have some ML/AI/cloud experience, but it's not intrinsically helpful to any of the work we do.
+Many of our data scientists have some ML/AI/cloud experience, but it's not intrinsically helpful to any of our work.
 We work with small datasets by industry standards, and our tech stack is not at the cutting edge of data science and cloud services.
 Instead, we want to provide the world with the cleanest, most reliable, and best-documented datasets on crucial problems.

 ### How much research experience do I need?